AndersGn/mau_da642e/README.md

 #  Lab Contents

-## Lab 1 - "Getting Started"
+## Lab 1 - Getting Started
-Python programming basics
+Python programming basics.
-* Know how to receive input from the user.
+* Know how to receive input from the user
-* Know how to format your text/number output.
+* Know how to format your text/number output
-* Know the difference between Python built-in data structures.
+* Know the difference between Python built-in data structures
-* Write different kinds of loops and conditionals and use the loop controls.
+* Write different kinds of loops and conditionals and use the loop controls
-* Can write a simple function and class in Python.
+* Can write a simple function and class in Python

+## Lab 2 - Data Pre-processing and Visualization
+The goal of this lab is to build an intuition into the generic functions and libraries used for importing data, data visualization, and data engineering and pre-processing.
+* Basic mathematical libraries and data input/output functions in Python
+* Visualizing the data with different functions
+* Steps of preprocessing the data,
+* Handling missing data, bad data, etc.
+* Validating data and getting it ready for applying ML algorithms